IhabMoha/Federated-IoT-Classification/README.md

 # Federated-IoT-Classification

-This repo for preprocessing and IoT device classification in Machine Learning (ML) and Federated Learning (FL).
+This repo provides code for preprocessing and classification of IoT devices usingg Machine Learning (ML) and Federated Learning (FL).
 The dataset used in this repo is available [here](https://iotanalytics.unsw.edu.au/iottraces.html).
 This repo is structured as follows:
 1. **Preprocessing:** a number of bash scripts that use Cisco Systems Joy tool for collecting flow information from the IoT dataset.
 2. **Feature Extraction:** configurable Python code for extracting features from the generated flows in the preprocessing part.
 3. **Machine Learning (ML):** Python code that uses TensorFlow and Keras for training a model for IoT device classification.